-Pictured above is a photograph of a Nurses' sitting room probably taken soon after the Wardell Hospital was sold in 1920 - and probably very little changed since Mary Wardell's time.
+Pictured below is a photograph of a Nurses' sitting room in what is now Eastgate House - probably taken soon after the Wardell Hospital was sold in 1920 and almost certainly very little changed since Mary Wardell's time.

 In Mary Wardell's letters and newspaper articles about the Convalescent Home for Scarlet Fever there are frequent references to the difficulty of finding nurses who have already had Scarlet Fever, and the problems with retaining 'Sisters'.

-Archives in the Royal College of Nursing and elsewhere document in great detail the experiences of nurses in the First World War, and reveal that many nurses had trained both at the Mary Wardell Convalescent Home for Scarlet Fever and the Wardell Auxiliary Military Hospital.
-One of these nurses is Anastasia (or Anastatia) Cooney, discovered by Laura McGuinness.
-In 'The Framing of Harry Gleeson', by Kieron Fagan, (Gill & Macmillan 2015) she is described as:
+Archives in the Royal College of Nursing and elsewhere document in great detail the experiences of nurses in the First World War, and reveal that many nurses trained at the Mary Wardell Convalescent Home for Scarlet Fever.
+In response to casualties, like so many hospitals and big houses of the time, the Home was requisitioned by the War Office and became the Wardell Auxiliary Military Hospital.

 "..an unmarried and formidable woman...
 Anastasia had driven a battlefield ambulance during the First World War.
 She trained at the Mary Wardell Hospital in Stanmore, north of London, before being sent overseas..."

 Laura discovered that Anastasia's time as an ambulance driver could be either with the Women's Legion or the Women's Army Auxiliary Corps.
 But after searching the National Archives she discovered that most records were destroyed in WWII during the Blitz, and Anastasia's had not survived.
 But Laura found her Service Card in the VAD Archives: